 Although there is some debate on the topic, most musicians agree that the picking hand should be the same as your dominant hand.
 What is a dominant hand, you ask?
 Technically, it is the hand that you have better control over and use predominantly for writing, throwing, etc.

-For them Ambidextrous Folks:
+For Ambidextrous Players:

 In rare cases, people may struggle to identify their dominant hand without assistance.
 You can visit UCLA’s Brain Mapping Center Questionnaire for an assessment about your ‘handedness’.

-Why is the Picking Hand dominant in Guitar Playing?
+Why is the Picking Hand Dominant in Guitar Playing?

 The moment you encounter barre chords as a student, you will question the idea of calling the picking hand the ‘dominant hand’.
 In fact, most students/beginners struggle with chord shapes, scales, chromatic exercises, and the gamut of techniques like bends, pull-offs, and hammer-ons.